Evidence Grade: Strong (A) — Supported by sleep medicine consensus and neuroscience research. What does this mean?

 ProblemFix

-Averaging <7 hours despite good habitsAudit actual bedtime vs planned; most people lie to themselves.
+Averaging under 7 hours despite good habitsAudit actual bedtime vs planned; most people lie to themselves.
 Track for 1 week

 Can’t fall asleep within 20 minStimulus control: get up, read in dim light, return when sleepy.
 Move bedtime later